yakosti/rapidnet/src/applications/sdn-mac-learning-bcast/README.md

 ### rh1

-Summary: Packet initialization
+Summary: Host initializes a packet to be sent to some destination via a switch

 Head Tuple: packet(@Switch, Host, SrcMac, DstMac)

 ### rh2

-Summary: Receive a packet
+Summary: Host has received a packet

 Head Tuple: recvPacket(@Host, SrcMac, DstMac)